Things to Do in San Jose, Costa Rica: Travel Guide to the Capital City

 Here are some of our favorite restaurants in San Jose, Costa Rica.

-- Chelles: Downtown near the Sleep Inn is Chelles restaurant which has been in business for over 100 years.
+- Chelles: Downtown near the Sleep Inn is a Chelles restaurant that has been in business for over 100 years.

 - The Market: The Central Market is great if you want a lot of choices because it has all Costa Rican things.